romulocampelo/btc-opmul/docs/testing.md

 The testing framework is designed to verify:

-- correct multiplication within the signed 32-bit integer domain;
+- correct multiplication within the signed 32-bit integer domain (`[-2^31, 2^31 − 1]`);
 - strict and deterministic overflow detection;
-- preservation of Script invariants (stack behavior, encoding rules);
+- preservation of Script invariants (stack behavior and canonical encoding rules);
-- compatibility with the Bitcoin Core testing framework;
+- compatibility with Bitcoin Core’s existing test framework;
-- accurate propagation of failure conditions and error codes;
+- accurate propagation of failure conditions and consensus errors;
-- reproducibility across architectures and execution environments.
+- reproducibility across different platforms and environments.

+This strategy directly supports the semantic and operational guarantees defined in `specification.md` and `op_mul-design.md`.

 ---